helmedeiros/blog/content/en/posts/2010-03-02-complexity-process.md

 ---
-title: "Taming Complexity: When Process Helps and When It Hurts"
+title: 'Taming Complexity: When Process Helps and When It Hurts'
 author: helio
 layout: post
-date: 2010-03-03T01:21:54+00:00
+date: 2010-03-03 01:21:54+00:00
-description: "Reflections on the second Software Engineering lecture, focusing on process, models, and purpose in software development."
+description: Reflections on the second Software Engineering lecture, focusing on process, models, and purpose in software development.
 idptt_tweeted:
 - 1
-categories: ["Leadership"]
+categories:
+- Leadership
 tags:
 - Software Engineering
 - Process
 - Models
 - UnP
 - Teaching
 - Software Crisis
 - software-engineering-series
-series: "Software Engineering Fundamentals"
+series: Software Engineering Fundamentals
+subtitle: Reflections on leadership and people development
 ---

 > **Series: Software Engineering Fundamentals** | **Part Part 2 of 19** > _Delivered at Universidade Potiguar (UnP) in 2010_